vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

 There are a few broad angles to recovery:

-* (Recovery / general energy conservation) Conservation of overall energy during bodily recovery: For things like vaccines, there is an insult to my system and my body needs to direct its resources to addressing that insult.
+* (recovery / general energy conservation) Conservation of overall energy during bodily recovery: For things like vaccines, there is an insult to my system and my body needs to direct its resources to addressing that insult.
 For things like blood tests, the depletion of blood may result in some need for recovery.

-* (Recovery / local rest + reduced capacity + increased injury risk)
+* (recovery / local rest + reduced capacity + increased injury risk)
   Coping with temporarily reduced capacity and increased injury risk to a particular area that was manipulated: For instance, for vaccines, the arm muscle that was injected into is sensitive.
 For